MoiraMarques/projeto/New-editor-and-New-Embedder.md

     - Dashboard tasks
     - Tasks page tasks
  - Widget embed menu (**Skipable, but see Embedder-specific notes below)
+ - Upload subtitles dialog (*I think it relies on old widget menus*) We should implement #993 https://github.com/pculture/unisubs/issues/993 Upload versions directly to the new editor.

 - **Create new dialogs for setting the Primary Audio Language and choose language to Translate**
   - #723 https://github.com/pculture/unisubs/issues/723 Selecting the initial reference language